Originate/guide/pull_requests.md

 * be polite and constructive, make concrete suggestions.
   Remember that written language lacks emotional context and body language, and is easily misunderstood.
+* If you are tagged, you have to look at the code.
+You can still look at other pull requests if you want to
-* do the code review within half a day of when you are tagged.
-The other person is waiting for your feedback!
+* Do the code review within half a day of when you are tagged.
+The other person cannot ship their feature without your feedback!
 * Keep discussions short, if the conversation goes back and forth more than 2 times, its probably better to talk in person
 * the tech lead has the last word in disagreements
 * things to look out for in a code review